-- Snapshot mode is preferred for the Base and Pro models, because those models support more cameras and higher resolution in snapshot mode. - MR can capture multiple frames per second in JPEG format. - It is best to get snapshots directly from each camera rather than from or through an NVR. - The snapshot resolution should be 2 MP (1920x1080) or less to reduce processing load on the cameras, network, and MR. This is not to say that higher resolution snapshots cannot be used; they just might be less stable depending on the devices. - With higher resolution cameras check for a way to request snapshots at a lower resolution. - You need to manually add a camera to specify an alternate snapshot URL. - Some cameras only provide snapshots in main-stream resolution. - If the high-resolution snapshots do not work well (the camera cannot send them fast enough for a stable connection), consider switching to stream mode with a sub stream preferably with a resolution of 720p to 1080p.
+- Snapshot mode is preferred for the Base and Pro models, because those models support more cameras and higher resolution in snapshot mode. - MR can capture multiple frames per second in JPEG format. - It is best to get snapshots directly from each camera rather than from or through an NVR. - The snapshot resolution should be 2 MP (1920x1080) or less to reduce processing load on the cameras, network, and MR. This is not to say that higher resolution snapshots cannot be used; they just might be less stable depending on the devices. - With higher resolution cameras check for a way to request snapshots at a lower resolution. - You need to manually add a camera to specify an alternate snapshot URL. - Some cameras only provide snapshots in main-stream resolution. - If the high-resolution snapshots do not work well (the camera cannot send them fast enough for a stable connection), consider switching to stream mode and use a sub stream.